Yelp gets them interested.

 Getting discovered is only half the equation.

-It doesn’t replace how guests find you.
-It makes sure finding you actually leads somewhere.
+Let's make sure finding you actually leads somewhere.

 Still exploring your options?